mananm2/GaussianProcessRegression/README.md

 # GaussianProcessRegression

-Basic code to develop an inderstanding of Gaussian Process Regression using an Engine Surface Measurement Dataset
+Basic code to develop an understanding of Gaussian Process Regression using an Engine Surface Measurement Dataset